Goal Planners, Goals Journals, and Goals Apps

-Goals planners, goals journals, and goals apps are super popular, and for good reason.
-Whether you’re using our 90 Day Goals Journal or any other system, this process of goals planning—the process of deciding, refining, and setting your goals—will absolutely work to keep you on track, if you work the plan daily.
+Whether you’re using our 90 Day Goals Journal or any other system, goals planning is super popular and for good reason.
+The process of planning your goals—deciding, refining, and setting goals—will absolutely keep you on track, if you work the plan daily.

-The three questions we see people struggle with and ask about the most are:
+The three questions we see people struggle with and ask most:

 - “How do I set goals?”